-5. First, we want to apply the predefined paradigm file (cf. Chapter A) to each data set, therefore select Paradigm from the list of commands in the Main Program group to load a defined paradigm file to each data set.
+5. First, we want to apply the predefined paradigm file (cf. Chapter 2 B) to each data set, therefore select Paradigm from the list of commands in the Main Program group to load a defined paradigm file to each data set.
 Hit OK.
 The Load Paradigm window opens.
-Select Auditory / AEP_Intensity.PDG, press Open and confirm the paradigm selection by pressing the OK button.
+Select Auditory / AEP_Intensity.PDG, press Open and confirm by pressing OK.